by Matt Stansberry

 The guide spotted the mature boar first.
 It walked pigeon-toed, swaying down the beach and plopped belly down on a pile of kelp.
 It looked so much like a dog, holding down a favorite bone.

 My old man nodded to Chet, and he pulled the skiff in shore a half-mile downwind of the bear.
+Using a Leica rangefinder they could tell just how far away the animal was.
+They would have to be much closer until the bear was in shooting range.

 I jumped out in waist deep water and held the boat steady and silently, keeping the noisy fiberglass from banging along the shoreline.
 My dad and Chet jumped out, and stalked down the beach toward the bear.